With your own skills you can create and install your own shade sail project for a fraction of the cost of professional installation.

 If you have specific questions about attaching your shade sail to your home or building, or are uncertain about the strength of potential attachment points, we suggest you contact a carpenter or handy-man that can evaluate your building or structure.

-When attaching to a building, it is very important to ensure that the attachment point is structurally strong.
+When attaching to a building, it is very important to ensure that mounting points are structurally strong.
 If attaching to a wooden part of a building, we generally use a diamond pad eye, pad eye, or screw eye.
-When attaching to a solid concrete wall, we normally epoxy a 3/8 inch eye bolt into the wall.
+When attaching to a solid concrete wall, we normally epoxy a 3/8-inch eye bolt into the wall.
 For less common applications, such as going through a wall and using a backing plate or attaching to a roof, alternative hardware may be required.

 Posts / Poles